API Documentation

 Authentication

-curl -X POST https://gateway.pewang.com/api/sendSMS \
+curl -X POST https://gateway.pewang.company/api/sendSMS \

 Client ID